biaslab/ForneyLab.jl/README.md

 ```
 Once imported, one can instantiate nodes and edges to build a factor graph.
 It is also possible to create custom nodes and distribution types.
 When the factor graph has been defined, message passing can be performed on the graph.

-There are [demos](https://github.com/spsbrats/ForneyLab.jl/wiki/ForneyLab-demos) available to get you started (which can also be accessed directly through [here](http://192.71.151.86/ForneyLab.jl-demos/)).
+There are [demos](https://github.com/spsbrats/ForneyLab.jl/wiki/ForneyLab-demos) available to get you started.
+More details can be found in the [documentation](http://spsbrats.github.io/ForneyLab/documentation/).